 [LUM#5] Discovering the Universe

 December 2013: the sun discovers a new satellite.
-The latest addition is Gaia.
-Its mission: to explore a galaxy as close to our own as it is little-known.
+The latest addition is called Gaia.
+Its mission: to explore a galaxy that is as close as it is unknown, our own.
 And to help us better understand the universe...

-50 billion pieces of data: that's what the European Gaia satellite sends us every day, exploring the farthest reaches of our galaxy.
-It took no less than 3 years to begin deciphering this enormous mass of information, thanks to complex software, some of which was designed by the Laboratoire Univers et Particles de Montpellier (LUPM).
-Your computer, on the other hand, would have taken hundreds of years to do the job...
+50 billion pieces of data: that's what the European Gaia satellite, which explores the outer reaches of our galaxy, sends us every day.
+It took no less than three years to begin deciphering this enormous mass of information, thanks to complex software, some of which was designed by the Montpellier Laboratory of Universe and Particles (LUPM).
+Your computer would have taken hundreds of years to complete this task...

 Mapping the galaxy